babel/babel-polyfills/README.md

     </table>
     <!-- prettier-ignore-end -->

-- The `usage-global` method injects imports to polyfills attatched to the global scope, but only for unsupported features which are used in your code.
+- The `usage-global` method injects imports to polyfills attached to the global scope, but only for unsupported features which are used in your code.
 You might want to use this method if:

-  1. you need to keep your code size as small as possible, and only including what is effectively used;
+  1. you need to keep your code size as small as possible, and only include what is used;
   1. your polyfill doesn't support a single entry point, but each of its features must be loaded separately.

     <!-- prettier-ignore-start -->